Skip to main content Skip to search Skip to main navigation

 High-quality nylon nut milk bag

 Making your own nut milk is actually quite simple.
-Hazelnuts, almonds, macadamia nuts, cashews and even sesame or hemp seeds (shelled or unshelled) are suitable.
+Hazelnuts, almonds, macadamia nuts, cashews and even sesame or hemp seeds (shelled or unshelled) are all suitable.

 Advantages and disadvantages of fresh nut milk

-Origin of nut milk bag
+Origin of the nut milk bag

 What material is the nut milk bag made of?